Why is digital identity important?

 According to a McKinsey report, the internet accounted for 21 percent of GDP growth in the world's largest economies over the last 5 years.
-Taking this fact into consideration, identity’s impact on the digital economy is hard to ignore.
+Taking this fact into consideration, digital identity’s impact on the digital economy is hard to ignore.

 Identity plays a part in almost every aspect of the digital economy.
 Consumers today expect seamless connectivity to data and services, while businesses want to know who they’re letting through the door.
-This is all achieved through identity.
+This is all achieved through digital identity.
 It has become an essential business enablement function, driven by the growth of the internet, digital products and services.

 This trend is only going to continue as we look ahead to the future.
 But to understand what identity will look like in 2025 and beyond, we need to first examine where identity is today, and how we got there.

-The identity journey so far
+The digital identity journey so far

 You can verify face-to-face, for example by opening a bank account in a bank branch.
 To open a bank account, you take a physical identity document into the bank to be verified in person.
 But this approach isn’t scalable.
 In a bank branch, you can only verify a couple of hundred people a day.
 It also isn’t always secure.
 People are generally less accurate at verifying identities than technology.
 Even highly trained individuals such as passport officers average a 14% error rate.